marionumza/Dental-Management-System/README.md

 Note: This is not intended to be used in a commercial environment unless stated by the developer (Dasutein).
 You may contribute to the source code as needed.
 For general bug fixes or new features, please switch to the 'general-fixes' branch and make your changes there.

+To login to the system, the temporary default username is **dev** and no password.

 Internal current software version: **0.2.20**

 For this software to work properly, you need the following...